How to define value added activities & non-value added activities?

-Actually customers do not care how many inspections are taken for dispatch of the defect-free product.
+Actually, customers do not care how many inspections are taken for the dispatch of the defect-free product.
 So when an inspection is required it is also considered waste. because customers will not pay for extra inspection.

 Required Non Value added activities :

-As customers do not find value in these activities so do not want to pay for these activities.
+As customers do not find value in these activities and do not want to pay for these activities.

-- If the process or activity physically change the product in some way, then it add value.
+- If the process or activity physically changes the product in some way, then it adds value.

-- If the activity is eliminated & no effect on customer then it is non value added activities.
+- If the activity is eliminated & no effect on the customer then it is non-value-added activity.

 You may like other lean tools